-3. Ensure you have physically sighted proof of identification, proof of income, proof of address, and proof rental history (e.g. lease agreement, written reference, or tenant ledger)
+3. Ensure you have physically sighted or taken copies of proof of identification, proof of income, proof of address, and proof of rental history e.g. lease agreement, written reference, or tenant ledger.

 Once you wish to approve a Tenant

 2. Complete a property condition report within 7 days of the start of the tenancy, keep one copy for yourself and supply two copies to the tenant.
-Where possibly, it can be helpful to complete this together with the tenant to minimize disagreements about what is noted.
-You can get this form here http://www.fairtrading.nsw.gov.au/mobile0c9a66/biz_res/ftweb/pdfs/Tenants_and_home_owners/Condition_report.pdf
+Where possible, it can be helpful to complete this together with the tenant to minimize disagreements about what is noted.
+You can get this form here https://www.fairtrading.nsw.gov.au/__data/assets/pdf_file/0010/369946/Tenancy-condition-report.pdf

 3. Request a bond of 4 weeks rent from the tenant.
-When you receive it, make sure to provide the tenant with a receipt, and also have them sign a Bond Lodgement Form which is available from any Service NSW service centre (what used to be RTA’s), or Fair Trading office, or by calling 13 32 20.
+When you receive it, make sure to provide the tenant with a receipt and also have them sign a Bond Lodgement Form which is available from any Service NSW service centre (what used to be RTA’s), or Fair Trading office, or by calling 13 32 20.
 Important.
 You must offer you the option of using Rental Bonds Online, Fair Trading’s secure online service to manage and refund bond money easily and directly with Fair Trading.

-4. Lodge the bond within 10 days with Service NSW by posting it or taking it to a Service NSW service centre .
-You can apply for release of monies to you to cover damage or if the tenant breaks the lease/stops paying rent.
-More information about bond and bond lodgement is here: https://www.service.nsw.gov.au/transaction/lodge-rental-bond .
-Bonds can also be lodged online if you register - http://www.fairtrading.nsw.gov.au/housing-and-property/renting/rental-bonds-online/for-self-managing-landlords
+4. Lodge the bond within 10 days with Service NSW by posting it or taking it to a Service NSW service centre.
+You can apply for release of monies to you to cover damage or if the tenant breaks the lease or stops paying rent.
+More information about bond and bond lodgement is available here: https://www.service.nsw.gov.au/transaction/lodge-rental-bond .
+Bonds can also be lodged online if you register - https://www.fairtrading.nsw.gov.au/housing-and-property/renting/rental-bonds-online/for-self-managing-landlords

 During the Tenancy

-2. Make sure to keep documentation of any occurrences, e.g. copies of any letters/receipts you send to tenant, photos of any damage etc. just in case there ever a dispute in future,
+2. Make sure to keep documentation of any occurrences, e.g. copies of any letters/receipts you send to tenant, photos of any damage etc. just in case there's a dispute in future.

-Consider taking out Landlords Insurance – this covers you for theft, malicious damage, or loss of rent if the tenant stopping paying - http://www.canstar.com.au/home-insurance/what-is-landlord-insurance/
+Most importantly, we recommend taking out Landlords Insurance – this covers you for theft, malicious damage, or loss of rent if the tenant stops paying - http://www.canstar.com.au/home-insurance/what-is-landlord-insurance/

 There are many different providers so make sure to shop around.